Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

 This bone will be:

-- of one Blender Unit of length,
+- Of one Blender Unit of length.
-- oriented towards the global Z axis,
+- Oriented towards the global Z axis.
-- with its root placed at the 3D cursor position,
+- With its root placed at the 3D cursor position.
-- with no relationship with any other bone of the armature.
+- With no relationship with any other bone of the armature.

 Extrude